 - 1 Tlacotalpan

 The Spaniards founded in the 16th century to develop livestock activities and fishing village.
 It’s a unique destination where its warm climate makes it ideal for long romantic walks while watching sunsets.
 Its historical centre was declared World Cultural Heritage in 1998 due to the unique beauty of the architecture of its buildings, harmoniously blending Caribbean and Spanish styles.

 Be prepared, there is not a single normal road – in European terms – to reach Tlacotalpan, we tried all options, and it’s hopeless.
 But the good thing is that in the end, once you reached the town, you will forget all your disappointments from the road.
 This town is worth the effort, and it was one of those very few places in Mexico where we were shocked by its beauty.
 You can reach Tlacotalpan from 3 directions, I’m listing here in order of difficulties:

-- Via Cosamaloapan – that has no connection with the highway 145-D, regardless what your GPS is saying, and after crazy dangerous holes, muddy valleys, rocky bridges, we ended up on an illegally closed road where the owner wanted us to pay for opening a chain in order to reach the proper road.
+- Via Cosamaloapan.
+It has no connection with the highway 145-D, regardless what your GPS is saying, and after crazy dangerous holes, muddy valleys, rocky bridges, we ended up on an illegally closed road where the owner wanted us to pay for opening a chain in order to reach the proper road.
 I mean, this was seriously unbelievable.